dialex/start-testing/docs/tools/test-methodologies.md

 > - Then I fill in the Email Address of a team member
 > - And I click on Send Invite
 > - Then team member I have invited gets an email to access the platform

+> Limitations
+>
+> You are expecting someone to know in advance, before seeing the software, exactly how the software application should be.
+So if you are testing strictly against the Acceptance Criteria - you are in essence trusting that, that person (or group of people) who wrote the acceptance criteria knows everything about what is needed before the software is built.
+>
+> - **People don't know what they want until they see it (same goes for knowing what they don't want)** I think it's possible to build a product that the customer did say they want then still find them to be unhappy because they realised once they saw it - that it wasn't quite what they wanted.
+After seeing *something* they are then better able to articulate what they want or need.
+> -

 ## Teachers